A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Connections to the Existing Work

+Let us now review the main relevant literature.
 The interactive communication problem introduced by Schulman \cite{schulman1992communication, schulman1996coding} is motivated by Yao's communication complexity scenario \cite{yao1979some}.
-In this scenario, the input of a function $f$ is distributed between Alice and Bob, who wish to compute $f$ with negligible error by exchanging (noiseless) bits using some interactive protocol.
+In that latter scenario, the input of a function $f$ is distributed between Alice and Bob, who wish to compute $f$ with negligible error by exchanging (noiseless) bits using some interactive protocol.
 The length of the shortest protocol achieving this is called the \textit{communication complexity} of $f$, and denoted by $CC(f)$.
-In the interactive communication setup, Alice and Bob must achieve their goal by communicating through a pair of independent BSC($\BSCprob$).
-The minimal length of an interactive {protocol} attaining this goal is now denoted by $CC_{\BSCprob}(f)$.
+In Schulman's (random) interactive communication setup, Alice and Bob must achieve their goal by communicating through a pair of independent noisy channels, where the physical model does not allow simultaneous transmissions.
+For that setup, Schulman showed that one can attain this goal with negligible error, using only a constant blow-up in the length of the communication.